 • hereditary predisposition;

-• hyperplasia of the adrenal glands or their tumor;
+• adrenal hyperplasia or tumor;

 • a diet based on limited fat intake;

-• frequent use of alcoholic beverages.
+• frequent consumption of alcoholic beverages.

-Frequent alcohol consumption can lead to an increase in testosterone levels
+Frequent alcohol consumption may increase testosterone levels

 The main symptoms in women indicating high testosterone levels include: